ychubachi/google_meet-autorec/README.md

 3. In the dialog, you can write a `description` of the meeting which is stored in the browser storage.
 3. Check `Enable automatic recording` checkbox.
 This extension keeps the status.
 4. You can start recording and stop recoring with `Start recoridng` or `Stop recording` button if you want (optional).
-5. Next time you open the metting with same url, video recoridng is automatically started.
+5. Next time you start the metting with same url, video recoridng is automatically started.

 # Limitation
 - This extension works only when you have a recording permissios of the meeting.